Division 7A Loan Deed

 To stop Div 7A from going ‘stale’, there are three ways to protect the longevity of a Legal Consolidated Division 7A Deed:

-However, if 6 years have passed then it is too late.
-If the loan has ‘expired’ then nothing can bring it back from the dead.
+However, if six years have passed,, it is too late.
+If the loan has ‘expired,’, nothing can revive it.
 Contrary to what some of my lawyers may think, we are not gods.

 Q: Can my client buy a Legal Consolidated Div7A and use it for all members of his family?